NiKrause/js-libp2p-examples/examples/js-libp2p-example-yjs-libp2p/README.md

 ## Usage

 1. Keep the default topic (`spreadsheet-1`) or enter a custom one
-2. Click "Connect"
+2. Click "Connect WebRTC-Direct" or "Connect WebSocket"
+3. Wait for a WebRTC connection to establish with other peers
-3. Start editing cells in the spreadsheet
+4. Start editing cells in the spreadsheet
-4. Open another browser tab/window and connect with the same topic
+5. Open another browser tab/window and connect with the same topic
-5. Changes will sync automatically between all connected peers
+6. Changes will sync automatically between all connected peers

 **Note:** The browser automatically connects to the relay server configured in `bootstrappers.js`.